 - Enter community service hours on database

-- Enter gifts into Raiser’s Edge Database
+- Enter all gifts (online, check, wire transfers etc.) into Raiser’s Edge Database

-- Create personalized acknowledgment letters
+- Create personalized acknowledgement letters

 - Create mailing lists for the Brimmer Magazine and Holiday cards